 About the running of Bong County, VP Taylor insisted she would henceforth listen only to NPP Representative Melvin Cole and Superintendent.
 Madam Walker, and not officials and chiefs who were not members of the three-party governing coalition.
 “They don’t understand our pro poor agenda, ” she suggested and quoted Amos 3:3 in the Bible as justification for her outburst.

 Aside from Melvin Cole, Bong County has six elected representatives from other parties plus one elected senator Henry Yallah after his colleague Jewel Taylor was elected Vice President last October.

 Mrs. Taylor’s controversial statement appears to be out of tune with President George Weah ‘s earlier advice to his partisans “not to alienate Liberians from other parties.
 Elections are over.
 The government is for all, ” Weah often counsels.
 But his VP is deciding to be different when it comes to Bong county that catapulted her into politics.

 Bong is the third most populated county with seven electoral districts after Nimba’s nine.

 As all Liberians with bona-fide employment were considered members of the single True Whig party that governed the West African nation for nearly a century, they were coerced to contribute one month salary annually to support it.

 Meantime, social media has erupted over the position taken by the incumbent Vice President to marginalize other political voices of Bong County.
 Postings have criticized her and intolerant with some vowing to resist her attempt at coercing non ruling party politicians to join the governing party.

-West African Journal Magazine
+View all posts by West African Journal Magazine